 There are certain mental problems which have been associated with Parkinson’s disease as symptoms of the disease.
-These include hallucinations, paranoia and delusions, some of which are thought to be brought on by the side effects of medication while some may be complications of the disease itself.
+These include hallucinations, paranoia and delusions, some of which are thought to be brought on by the side effects of medication while others may be complications of the disease itself.
 Depression is another mental health problem that is commonly seen in Parkinson’s disease often due to the impact this disease has on a person’s life.

 How these disturbances are treated